Criminal charges have been filed against the Mississippi semi-truck driver in a highway crash that killed a Lake Geneva woman in August near Randolph.

 Prosecutors say Craft was hauling potatoes eastbound on Highway E around 1 p.m. on Aug.
 11 when his truck blew through a stop sign and plowed into a Nissan van headed north on Highway 73.
-The van, driven by Christine Novak, 40, was pulling a camper with seven juvenile family members in it.
+The van, driven by Christine Novak, 40, had seven juvenile family members in it and was pulling a camper.
 Highway 73 traffic does not have a stop sign at the intersection.

 First responders pulled both Craft and Novak from the wrecked vehicles, after which a helicopter took Novak and one of the minors to the hospital.
 Three others were taken from the scene by an ambulance.
 Craft also was injured in the crash.
 Novak later died from her injuries.

 The collision was captured on the truck’s dash cam, which showed Craft had been driving at 55 mph as his truck passed the “STOP AHEAD” sign, then 54 mph as it crossed the stop line, just before hitting the van.